 Step 4 – Attach the Strings

-Take one of the low e strings, and secure it to the 2nd string tuning peg, and then take the other string, and attach it to the 5th string peg.
+Take one of the low e strings, and secure it to the 2nd string tuning peg.
+Then take the other string and attach it to the 5th string peg.
 You’ll need to then secure each string to the respective eye hook.